 You'll notice that, when publishing your Notion doc, there were some limitations.
 Mainly:

-This might be fine in some cases, like if you're publishing an internal doc to share with your team at work, but when I was creating a personal site, I wanted to build something with a little more polish.
+This might be fine in some cases, like if you're publishing an internal doc to share with your team at work, but if you're creating a more public-facing site, you might want something with a little more polish.

 I did some research and found that there are third-party options, like Super or Potion, that let you customize your published Notion doc and turn it into a full-fledged website.
 Using Super, I was able to:

-• Add a navigation bar to the top of the site
+Add a navigation bar to the header, footer, and/or sidebar of the site

 These details are small, but they go a long way in making your website feel just a little bit more polished and professional, all while still being able to update it in real-time just by editing your Notion doc.